 Nyx is under the GPLv3 which is a fine license, but poses a bit of a problem for sharing code with our other projects (which are mostly BSD).
 To share code without needing to hunt down prior contributors we need Tor to have the copyright for the whole Nyx codebase.
 Presently the copyright of Nyx is jointly held by its main author (Damian) and the Tor Project.

 If you submit a substantial patch I'll ask if you're fine with it being in the public domain.
 This would mean that there are no legal restrictions for using your contribution, and hence won't pose a problem if we reuse Nyx code in other projects.

-For those that want to live on the bleeding edge or contribute, Nyx's git repository can be fetched with...
+For those who want to live on the bleeding edge or contribute, you can download Nyx's git repository with...

 % git clone https://git.torproject.org/nyx.git

 Like many terminal applications Nyx can be customized through a configuration file.
 By default ~/.nyx/nyxrc, though you can specify one with nyx --config /path/to/nyxrc.